Muu79/FiveM-Dimensions/Readme.md

 ## Start the resource

-add `ensure FiveM-Dimensions` to your `config.cfg` file or run `ensure FiveM-Dimensions` inside your server terminal once it has started
+add `ensure FiveM-Dimensions` to your `server.cfg` file or run `ensure FiveM-Dimensions` inside your server terminal once it has started

 ## Usage